Tooth Extractions in Los Angeles, CA

 When a tooth is badly damaged or diseased and does not respond to other treatment options, a dental extraction may be required.
 This procedure involves surgically removing the tooth, but thanks to the modern techniques and equipment we use at Cal Dental Group, it is a virtually painless process.
-At Cal Dental Group, we perform wisdom tooth extractions upon our dentist’s recommendation or patient request.
-Getting your wisdom teeth out is a big decision.
+At Cal Dental Group, we perform tooth extractions in Los Angeles upon our dentist’s recommendation or patient request.
+Getting a wisdom tooth extraction is a big decision.
 Our experienced dentists are dedicated to providing compassionate, pain-free dental care.

 What is Tooth Extraction Procedure?